straider/coding-dojo/QuickReferenceGuide/Chapter 00 - Installation.md

 #### Notes

-On Windows 64x bits it may be necessary to also fix the **JAVA_HOME** Environment Variable, making it local to user instead of system-wide.
+If Groovy complains about JAVA_HOME it may be because current console code page mode is set for UTF-8 ( 65001 ) instead of 1252.
+Execute the command ```chcp 1252``` and it should work fine.

 ### Linux Ubuntu 14.04 LTS - Trusty Tahr